Blog

 What Is a Project Planning Template?

-A project management planning template is a ready-made framework that captures all the important parts of your project in one place.
+A project planning template is a pre-built document that organizes all the moving parts of your project in one place.
+Think of it as a blank form with the structure already done for you.

 The 17 Essential Templates: When to Use Each